mileswwatkins/slack_state_flags/README.md

 Slack State Flags
 ---

 Add state flags as custom emoji to your Slack.
+[See illustrations and my write-up here.](https://blog.openstates.org/using-state-flags-as-slack-emoji-4d61f3e2cda8)

 ### Uploading to Slack